cappuccino/cappuccino.org/source/learn/simple-tableview.html.markdown

 You can change the CPButton title on the Attributes inspector tab
 ![](simpletableview/simpletableview12.png)

-Define the CPTextField as an outlet in the Appcontroller.
+Define the CPTextField as an outlet in the AppController.
 This will help us to get its value.

 	:::objj
 	@outlet CPTextField textField;